 Each practical requires a report to be submitted for assessment.
 The report should not be a major burden: it is simply to provide evidence that you have done the work properly.
-Practicals should contain specific instructions as to what should be included in the practical report.
+Practical exercises usually give specific instructions as to what should be included in the practical report.
 In any case the following guidelines should be followed.